yufeenyuy/msc_bi_docs/datamanagementconcepts/dm_lessonsdocs.md

     - Right to know the personal information being collected
     - Right to know the source from which their data is extracted.

-### Data Security
+#### Data Security
 This involves the physical protection of premises or workstations to guarantee data privacy.
 Data Systems should include data minimization, anonymization and restriction to minimize the effect of damage to the data subject's integrity in case of data breaches.

-### Anonymization and Pseudonymization
+#### Anonymization and Pseudonymization
-As earlier stated, anonymization removes all personal identifiable information from the data in a way that it cannot beused to identify a data subject using appropriate methods.
+As earlier stated, anonymization removes all personal identifiable information from the data in a way that it cannot be used to identify a data subject using appropriate methods.
 This is useful in for data sharing, data analysis other use cases.
 There exist four categories of attributes that require different anonymization forms.
 These are:
 - Explicit identifiers: Attributes that can be used to directly identify a data subject e.g email, names.